AvonleaFisher/Classifying-Political-Social-Media-Posts-with-Natural-Language-Processing/README.md

 ## Methods
 Word clouds, word frequency plots, and bigram plots were used to explore the most common words/word pairings in subsets of the data.
-The social media posts were cleaned and then numerically encoded using Latent Semantic Analysis (LSA).
+The social media posts were cleaned and then numerically encoded using TDF-IDF.
 The dependent variables, bias and message, were dummy encoded and label encoded, respectively.

 Due to extreme class imbalance, models were trained on balanced data that was sampled using the Synthetic Minority Oversampling Technique (SMOTE).
 A random forest model was created and optimmized for the bias classification task.
 A K-Nearest Neighbors model was optimized for classifying the posts' message.